Search: 1186 results

 These searched for their entries in the genealogical records, but they could not be found, so they were disqualified from the priesthood.

-So the governor said to them that they could not eat the most holy food until a priest could come with Urim and Thummim.
+And the governor said unto them, that they should not eat of the most holy things, till a priest could consult with Urim and Thummim.

 And Ezra the priest brought the law before the congregation both of men and women, and all that could hear with understanding, upon the first day of the seventh month.